brycewray/astro-site-legacy/src/pages/contact/index.md

 *(Spammers, you and your bots will never get past my **Junk** folder, so don't bother.)*

 <YellowBox>
-**Note**: I'm always interested in *mentioning* what my readers have to say, so please let me know in your email if that's acceptable.
-To respect your [privacy](/privacy), I will **not** attribute your comments to you unless you give your explicit permission. *(However, I still may quote you while giving you anonymity.
-Even if you've given your permission to quote you by name, I reserve the right to quote you anonymously.)*
+<strong>Note</strong>: I’m always interested in <strong>mentioning</strong> what my readers have to say, so please let me know in your email if that’s acceptable.
+To respect your <a href="/privacy/">privacy</a>, I will <strong>not</strong> attribute your comments to you unless you give your explicit permission. <em>(However, I still may quote you while giving you anonymity.
+Even if you’ve given your permission to quote you by name, I reserve the right to quote you anonymously.)</em>
 </YellowBox>

 ## Follow me